benitodotcool/react-artist-boilerplate/README.md

 # React artist boilerplate

-A react boilerplate that fetches the entire API at launch.
+A boilerplate react specifically created for artists wanting to filter their work.
+It retrieves the entire API at runtime and saves it in a `DataContext.Provider`.

 ## This project includes:
 - node-sass: `^4.14.1`
+- Query url system to filter the `WORKS`
+- Search system
 - ...